-Inner city public schools, whether in Kansas, Massachusetts, or somewhere else – just by mere mentioning it already brings a sense of gloom for some.
+Inner city public schools – just by mere mentioning it already brings a sense of gloom for some.
 After all, these schools are stereotyped as problematic and not an ideal place for students who want to obtain quality education.

 It is a sad fact of life that educational inequality is present, and those schools found in the inner cities bear the brunt.
 If parents and students alike want top-notch education, they should look elsewhere.
 But for those living in inner cities, that is out of the question; either they send their children to inner city public schools or not at all, even if there is no guarantee of proper education for children.